MakersAll8/ThermalPrinter/README.txt

   - ll /dev/usb/ to see how many printers you have.
   - lpstat -s could be useful too

-N.B.
-There are hex code that allow you to align center, align right, etc. I encourage you to explore the official demo for Android.
-It is trivial to adapt code you need to achieve alignment.

 Feel free to use, or modify this repo in any way you want.
 I am not liable to any harm or damages caused in anyway.